 Linda Mary Patricia Barbara Susan Maria Sandra Nancy Deborah Kathleen

 John William James George Charles Joseph Frank Henry Robert Harry

 Mary Helen Anna Margaret Ruth Elizabeth Marie Rose Florence Bertha

 Top Name of 4 B.C.

-Naming your baby is one of the most enjoyable and important choices you make as expecting or new parents.
+Naming your baby is one of the most enjoyable and important choices you make as an expecting or new parent.
 Some parents have names in mind before their children are born, others choose a name after the child is born.